Single transferable vote: Benefits

-Advocates for STV argue it is an improvement over winner-take-all non-proportional voting systems such as first-past-the-post, where vote splits commonly result in a majority of voters electing no one and the successful candidate having support from just a minority of the district voters.
-STV prevents in most cases one party taking all the seats and in its thinning out of the candidates in the field prevents the election of an extreme candidate or party if it does not have enough overall general appeal.
+Advocates for STV, such as the Electoral Reform Society (UK), argue that STV is an improvement over winner-take-all non-proportional voting systems such as first-past-the-post, where vote splits commonly result in a majority of voters electing no one and the successful candidate having support from just a minority of the district voters.
+STV prevents in most cases one party taking all the seats in a city or general area and its elimination of the least popular candidates during the vote count prevents the election of an extreme candidate or party if it does not have enough overall general appeal.